ofunmito/Course/tasks/task-2/README.md

 ## Objectives

 - Learn how to connect to database from your backend.
-- Learn how to save and query data from your databse.
+- Learn how to save and query data from your database.
 - Learn Authentication with Passport + JWT.

 ## Learning Resources